niisita/eliza/docs/docs/core/plugins.md

 Plugins (or packages) are modular extensions that enhance the capabilities of ElizaOS agents.
 They provide a flexible way to add new functionality, integrate external services, and customize agent behavior across different platforms.

+Plugin development on ElizaOS framework is permissionless and scalable.
+This is done by allowing teams to deploy and maintain Plugins on their own respective GitHub repositories.

-> elizaOS maintains an official package registry at [github.com/elizaos-plugins/registry](https://github.com/elizaos-plugins/registry).
+> elizaOS maintains an official package registry at https://elizaos.github.io/registry/

+Wondering how to add Plugins to ElizaOS Plugin Registry?
+To do this, please add an issue to the Plugin repo pointing correctly to your repository, and add a modification to the registry.
+Once this is done, please submit PR to edit the registry here https://github.com/elizaos-plugins/registry

 ---

 ### Installation